keenhenry/keenhenry.github.io/_posts/2024-09-09-to-visit-list.md

 ---

-I keep a list here so that we don't forget:
+I keep a list here so we don't forget:

 - [x] [Austerlitz][austerlitz]
 - [ ] [Scheendijk][scheendijk]